davidmcq137/JetiLuaDFM/README.md

 mode to speed up or slow down simulated time.
 I usually use P4 for throttle and P5 for brakes.

+The program looks for a file named DFM-Model_Name.jsn on startup (e.g. for model "Viperjet XXL" it would be DFM-Viperjet_XXL.jsn), where "Model_Name" is the textual model name as entered in the TX.
+You need to replace any spaces in the model name with underscores for the filename to be created.
+In this file are "permanent" settings for the model so you don't have to keep entering them in the menus.
+For example, I have found that the Jeti airspeed sensors are systematically incorrectly calibrated and need a multiplier of about 86% to be in agreement with the simple Physics model and all other airspeed sensors I have looked at.
+So that parameter is in this file.
+Also included are control assignments e.g. brakes, throttle.

 As the airplane files, a trail of past positions is kept as a "comet tail".
 These points are fit with a Bezier curve to offer a nicer visualization of the aircraft's flight path.
 As you may note, the